 King’s College Hospital Charity strives to make a difference to patients and their loved ones at our hospitals by supporting developments that go above and beyond what the NHS provides.
 Our aim is to assist in the delivery of a better experience and better results for the people who come to us in a time of need.

-Stuart's wife Sarah was admitted to hospital as she'd been feeling unwell for a few months and had a high heart rate.
-After an overnight stay, doctors found a mass on her heart and what they thought were lesions on her lungs.
+Stuart's wife Sarah was admitted to hospital after feeling unwell for a few months and having a high heart rate.
+After an overnight stay, doctors found a mass on her heart and what appeared to be lesions on her lungs.
 She had a scan but collapsed while medics were carrying out tests.
-This was the last time her family ever spoke to her.
+This turned out to be the last time Sarah's husband and family were able to communicate with her.